 COVID-19 Interim Telecommuting Exceptions

 The University’s Remote Work Policy (University Policy Manual, section 16) outlines eligibility, procedures, and expectations regarding staff members working remotely.
-Exceptions to this policy have been in effect throughout the outbreak, and as the fall term begins, will be eliminated on July 31, 2021.

 Employees who wish to continue remote work should submit a remote work request to their supervisor and Human Resources.
 Employees may submit a new request each fiscal year, or any time they would like to change the terms of their request.